midunthangavel/studio/FLOWCHART.md

-# VenueVoyager Application Flowchart
+# FixmyEvent Application Flowchart

-This document outlines the user flow and architecture of the VenueVoyager application.
+This document outlines the user flow and architecture of the FixmyEvent application.

 ```mermaid
 graph TD